cd155/McMaster_WorkStation/brainstormed_list.md

 8. Hungarian Algorithm for Assignment Problems
     - The Hungarian Algorithm uses a matrix to solving assignment problems, and minimize the costs.
     - Eg, four machines need to be assembled in four different locations.
-The company charged different prices based on machine type and its location, how to find the minimal cost to assemble those machine.
+The company charged different prices based on machine type and its location, how to minimize the cost of assembling those machines.
     - https://en.wikipedia.org/wiki/Hungarian_algorithm